Zmroqk/msid-4/README.md

 # Introduction
-Our goal in this application is to create two models for fashion-mnist dataset which can be found <a href="https://github.com/zalandoresearch/fashion-mnist">here</a>.
+Our goal in this application is to create models for fashion-mnist dataset which can be found <a href="https://github.com/zalandoresearch/fashion-mnist">here</a>.
 In this repository you can find application that can learn 5 models:
   <li> KNN with gabor
   <li> KNN without gabor